jugnutoken/End-to-End-CI-CD-Automation-/README.md

-<h1>Jenkins CI/CD Pipeline with Ansible, Docker, Github Webhooks on AWS</h1>
+<h1> End-to-End CI/CD Automation with Jenkins, Ansible, Docker, and GitHub Webhooks on AWS </h1>

 <h4>"This repository gives you a complete setup for Jenkins CI/CD pipelines.
 It uses Ansible, Docker, and GitHub Webhooks to automate everything.
 And it all runs smoothly on Amazon Web Services (AWS)."</h4>